 Caveat: From week 24 the ethnicity analysis is based on a new method for assigning ethnicity, developed by PHE.
 The previous method used the most recent ethnicity recorded through linkage to Hospital Episode Statistics.
 However, this method led to unfeasibly high rates in the 'Other' ethnic group when applied to COVID-19 cases, hospitalisation or mortality.
-The new method uses the most frequent ethnicity recorded through linkage to Hospital Episode Statistics.
-However, this method uses the most frequent ethnicity recorded through linkage to Hospital Episode Statistics, unless the most frequent was 'Other' when the second most frequent was chosen.
+The new method uses the most frequent ethnicity recorded through linkage to Hospital Episode Statistics, unless the most frequent was 'Other' when the second most frequent was chosen.

-Weekly COVID-19 hospitalisation rate per 100,000 trust catchment population by age group and region, weeks 20 to 29
+Weekly COVID-19 hospitalisation rate per 100,000 trust catchment population by age group and region, weeks 21 to 30